Jm14sr/Phylogenesis_Simulations_For_BIB/README.md

 Finally, you will obtain a directory containing a set of Nexus files, which include the alignments and the tip labels from the trait evolution simulations.
 These files are ready to be used as input for the RevBayes program to infer the Q transition rate matrix from the alignments and the transition matrix used in the trait evolution simulations.

+`data.zip` contains the final nexus files ready to run on the BIB model.

 IMPORTANT: To run the scripts correctly, you will need to update all the file paths defined within them.

 Path to this repository: <https://github.com/Jm14sr/Phylogenesis_Simulations_For_BIB>